yurkinh/SQLiteNetExtensions.Modern/README.md

     }

 ### Many to one
-Many-to-one is the opposite to a one-to-many relationship.
+Many-to-one is the opposite of a one-to-many relationship.
 They represent exactly the same relationship seen from opposite entities.
 It can also be seen as a one-to-one relationship with no inverse restrictions.

 The foreign key for a many-to-one relationship must be defined in the *many* end of the relationship.